Environmental Compliance & Hazardous Materials

 If asbestos-containing materials are identified and will be disturbed by the work, they must be abated (removed) by a licensed asbestos abatement contractor before any demolition or renovation activity proceeds.
 Abatement must follow one of five procedures specified in Rule 1403, all of which involve containment of the work area, HEPA-filtered negative air pressure, wet methods to suppress fiber release, and proper packaging and disposal of waste at an approved facility.

 Abatement costs vary widely depending on the type, quantity, and accessibility of the ACM.
-For a typical LA residential project, here are the ranges we see:
+For a typical LA residential project, current market ranges run:

 Material Typical Cost Range Notes

-Floor tile and mastic $5-$15/SF Removal of tile and underlying adhesive; disposal costs add 10-20%
+Floor tile and mastic $5 to $15/SF Removal of tile and underlying adhesive; disposal costs add 10 to 20%

-Pipe insulation $15-$65/LF Cost varies dramatically with accessibility; concealed runs cost more
+Pipe insulation $15 to $65/LF Cost varies dramatically with accessibility; concealed runs cost more

-These numbers are for the Los Angeles market, where labor costs run 30-40% above national averages.
-The setup and containment phase typically accounts for 60-70% of the total abatement cost, which is why a small job can be disproportionately expensive - the containment and decontamination requirements are essentially fixed regardless of the quantity of material being removed.
+These numbers are for the Los Angeles market, where labor costs run 30 to 40% above national averages.
+The setup and containment phase typically accounts for 60 to 70% of the total abatement cost, which is why a small job can be disproportionately expensive - the containment and decontamination requirements are essentially fixed regardless of the quantity of material being removed.

-Budget Insight: Setup and containment account for 60-70% of total abatement cost, which is why even small abatement jobs carry high fixed costs.
-A straightforward residential abatement might take 3-5 days of active work, but the 10-day SCAQMD notification period, consultant scheduling, and final clearance testing can add 3-4 weeks to your project schedule if not planned for in advance.
+Budget Insight: Setup and containment account for 60 to 70% of total abatement cost, which is why even small abatement jobs carry high fixed costs.
+A straightforward residential abatement might take 3 to 5 days of active work, but the 10-day SCAQMD notification period, consultant scheduling, and final clearance testing can add 3 to 4 weeks to your project schedule if not planned for in advance.

 Enforcement and non-compliance

 SCAQMD Rule 1403 enforcement applies to the property owner, not just the contractor.
-Penalty provisions include fines of up to $20,000 per day and Cal/OSHA citations of up to $25,000 per serious violation, which is why compliance is typically handled as a straightforward sequencing item during pre-construction rather than something to address after the fact.
+Violations carry civil penalties under Health and Safety Code Sections 42402 through 42402.3, which treat each day of violation as a separate offense and escalate with culpability, from strict-liability amounts to $40,000 per day where a known emission goes uncorrected, and Cal/OSHA can issue separate citations for worker exposure.
+That exposure profile is why compliance is typically handled as a straightforward sequencing item during pre-construction rather than something to address after the fact.

 If ACM is disturbed without a survey, SCAQMD can issue a stop-work order.
 Returning to compliance typically requires conducting the survey that was not performed initially, abating any ACM identified, and satisfying SCAQMD that the work area has been decontaminated - a process that routinely adds weeks to months to the project schedule, along with remediation costs and consultant fees in addition to any fines assessed.